-Peter started his TRIUM journey with a BA in Agricultural Science and a Masters in Engineering Science, he had extensive experience in project delivery, technical studies and senior management within agriculture, construction and the mining industries in Australia and Latin America.
+Peter started his TRIUM journey with a background in with a BA in Agricultural Science and a Masters in Engineering Science with extensive experience in project delivery, technical studies and senior management within agriculture, construction and the mining industries in Australia and Latin America.
 Peter now embarks on a new stage in his career producing and exporting premium cocoa from Latin America.
-Just a month after graduating from TRIUM Peter and his family moved to Nicaragua from Peru to start a business idea developed in the Capstone Program.
+Just a month after graduating from TRIUM Peter and his family moved to Nicaragua from Peru to start a business idea developed in the capstone program.
 Peter knows that starting a business in a new country is always a journey of discovery.
 He says:

 “We are in a two steps forward and one step back phase (establishment) at present with significant focus on due diligence, design, R&D, marketing, legal and accounting consuming the bulk of my time.”

-To date Peter has succeeded in entering into a commercial property lease to allow R&D trials on fermentation and drying of cocoa, finalising his first property purchase, tweaking the design of the cocoa and cattle farming systems to improve synergies and potential market accreditations, as well as attending cocoa conferences.
+To date Peter has succeeded in entering into a commercial property lease to allow R&D trials on fermentation and drying of cocoa, finalising the 1st property to purchase, tweaking the design of the cocoa and cattle farming systems to improve synergies and potential market accreditations as well as attending cocoa conferences.

 And what inspired Peter’s interest and passion for producing premium cocoa?

 “The list is endless,” he says.
 “An evolving market opportunity initially based on unique product development in Central America to service a growing global market hungry for luxury chocolate.

 Here he reflects on his transformational TRIUM journey:

 Peter was first attracted to TRIUM by the diversity of the content (global), network of colleagues and professors, all inspired by his goal to prepare himself for new opportunities and refine new ideas for a business though the Capstone Project.
 In particular the corporate strategy and entrepreneurship components struck an important chord for Peter by expanding his knowledge base significantly and informing the development of his team’s capstone project.
 Peter states that: